speechAndBrains/session1/README.md

 # Session1 - Sunday Morning Stats

-This a statistics tutorial app written in Python with the Dash package.
-It allows students to understand the concept of means, variance and standard deviation, and the fundamental principles underlying frequentist statistics.
+This a statistics tutorial written as a Python App using the Dash package.
+It allows students to understand the basic statistics concept of means, variance and standard deviation.
+It also introduces the idea of probability distributions.

-You can access the application here: sundaystats1.herokuapp.com
+You can access the application here: https://sundaystats1.herokuapp.com